Botanical Name: Persea americana.

 Low levels of antioxidants in the blood may also play a role when it comes to the development of Alzheimer’s disease.
-Studies have showed that alpha-carotene content in the blood is most of the time significantly lower in those who suffer from this disease than in healthy people.
+Studies have shown that alpha-carotene content in the blood is most of the time significantly lower in those who suffer from this disease than in healthy people.

 Good for the Digestion and Blood Sugar Balance

-The avocado fruit is though to be of benefit for people with ulcers or gastritis because of its alkaline properties and due to the softening and protective actions of the fat on the mucous membranes.
+The avocado fruit is thought to be of benefit for people with ulcers or gastritis because of its alkaline properties and due to the softening and protective actions of the fat on the mucous membranes.

-Studies have shown that consumption of avocados can help maintain optimal blood sugar levels, and that the fruit may therefore be beneficial for diabetics.
+Studies have shown that consumption of avocados can help maintain optimal blood sugar levels and that the fruit may, therefore, be beneficial for diabetics.